nix-community/napalm/README.md

 ### Pre/Post Npm hooks

-Napalm allows to specify commands that are runned before and after every `npm` call.
+Napalm allows to specify commands that are run before and after every `npm` call.
 These hooks work also for nested `npm` calls thanks to npm override mechanism.

 **Example**